-4. Learn research skills, to know and understand about mis-information through access to good quality academic resources and a school librarian guiding them through the forest of information on the internet.
+4. Learn research skills, to know and understand misinformation through access to good quality academic online resources and a school librarian guiding them through the forest of information on the internet.

-5. Good quality collaboration when teachers and school librarians work well together.
-This way the teacher can bring the knowledge base and expertise and the librarian can bring the research skills, resources and connections.
+5. Good quality collaboration; where teachers and school librarians work well together.
+This way the teacher can bring the knowledge base expertise and the librarian can bring the research skills, resources and connections.
 Teaching was never meant to be a DIY job so if teachers are inviting specialists into the classroom our children will benefit.

-However, if the only people who know and understand this is school librarians, the downturn in literacy levels and research skills are only going to get worse.
-I know headteachers have a tough job especially with severe budget cuts, but if they are making decisions about getting rid of school libraries and library staff without really understanding what school libraries and librarians do, I feel that we as a society, have a real problem.
+However, if the only people who know and understand this are school librarians, the downturn in literacy levels and research skills is only going to get worse.
+I know headteachers have a tough job, especially with severe budget cuts, but if they are making decisions about getting rid of school libraries and library staff without really understanding what school libraries and librarians do, I feel that we as a society, have a real problem.

-After posting this blog I came across this article posted by the School Library Journal from two school administrators highlighting the very real need for us to have advocates beyond school libraries and authors.
-We need teachers, headteachers, principles, administrators parents and the government to understand the importance of school libraries with professional staff and this article is a brilliant start.
+After posting this blog I came across this article posted by the School Library Journal from two school administrators highlighting the very real need for us to have advocates beyond school libraries.
+We need teachers, headteachers, principals, administrators parents and the government to understand the importance of school libraries with professional staff and this article is a brilliant start.

 Update October 2022 - I have written many published articles and now run a podcast to increase advocacy for school libraries.
 These can all be found here on my advocacy page.
 Please feel free to share anything you might think is useful.